tybenz/walkie/hubot/index.md

 From there, you only need to know two commands:

-To register a project that you'd like walkie to listen to
+To register a project that you'd like walkie to listen to:

 <div class="highlight">
 <pre>